 With so many cruising options for Antarctica, what makes a luxury cruise different from any other?

-It’s a great question, so we took it straight to the experts – the Chimu Destination Specialist team.
+It’s a great question to ask when booking a cruise, so we took it straight to the experts – the Chimu Destination Specialist team.
 Collectively, they’ve experienced all of Chimu’s luxury Antarctica cruises, giving them vital first-hand knowledge to better assist Chimu travellers in planning their adventures.

 At Chimu, our staff love travel more than anyone and have had the pleasure of travelling on many Antarctica and Arctic polar voyages, giving them unique insights into how the ships operate and which voyages are ideal for each type of traveller.